-(5) Pressure tests shall be recorded and a calibrated gauge shall be used that can record a pressure with an accuracy within one percent of the testing pressure.
-Pressure shall be recorded at least once per minute during testing.
-If an analog gauge is used, then the test pressure shall be within the mid-range scale of the gauge.
-The pressure test results recording shall be submitted to the Division in an electronic a digital tabular format within 30-60 days of the date the test is conducted.
-The charts or digital recording of the pressures during testing shall be provided to the Division upon request.
+(5) Pressure tests shall be recorded and a calibrated gauge shall be used that can record a pressure with an accuracy within one percent.
+The pressure recording shall be submitted to the Division in an electronic format within 30 days.